 JSTOR is an extensive archive of interdisciplinary journals and books, covering subject disciplines in Arts, Business & Economics, History, Humanities, Law, Science & Mathematics, Social Sciences, and Religion.
 Access Arts & Sciences I-IV, VI, and VII archives and over 40,000 ebooks on the JSTOR platform.

 Provides page images and searchable full text for approximately 500 British periodicals published from the 17th through the early 20th centuries (1681-1920).
 Topics covered include literature, philosophy, history, science, the social sciences and the fine arts: music, art, drama, archaeology and architecture.
 The collection includes over 5 million pages.

-Searchable reference guide to the history of the world from 1450 to the present (excluding the United States and Canada), and includes over 800,000 annotated bibliographic citations to articles and book reviews provides indexing of more than 2,600 academic historical journals in over 40 languages back to 1955..
-Also included are the citations to abstracts of dissertations completed worldwide of particular interest for historical research.
+Searchable reference guide to the history of the world from 1450 to the present (excluding the United States and Canada), it includes over 800,000 annotated bibliographic citations to articles and book reviews and indexing of more than 2,600 academic historical journals in over 40 languages back to 1955.

 Project MUSE offers full-text current and archival articles from 600+ scholarly journals from major university presses covering literature and criticism, history, performing arts, cultural studies, education, philosophy, political science, gender studies, and more.
 Updated continually.

 From A Vision of Britain through Time.
 Supposedly "the largest collection of historical British travel writing on the web.
 Each author gives a different perspective on the towns and villages they visited"

 Maps, photographs, field notes, letters, manuscript materials, and publications from Harvard University's library and museum collections, documenting 34 expeditions from 1626-1953.
 Includes documents from expeditions to the Arctic, Antarctica, Africa, and South America.